goldginkgo/get-silver-fern-visa/README.md

    ```

 6. Execute the following command to check SFV status.
-   Please provide your gmail address information, and emails will be sent to your gmail if SFV is opened.
    ```
    ruby get_silver_fern_visa.rb -u USERNAME -p PASSWORD -i APPLICATION_ID -g GMAIL_ADDRESS -d GMAIL_PASSWORD -c
    ```
+   Please provide your gmail address information, and emails will be sent to your gmail if SFV is opened.
+Make sure you turned on your mobile notification for gmail.

    For each option, refer to the following:
    ```
     $ ruby get_silver_fern_visa.rb -h